-We have also published information in more accessible formats on raising concerns.
+We have also published new information on raising concerns for those with accessibility difficulties.
 In February 2011 we also launched new information on our website.
 This has included a new audio-visual presentation setting out how our hearings work.

-This year we have continued to explore whether there are other mechanisms to resolve disputes.
+This year we have continued to review whether there are other mechanisms to resolve disputes.
 We have commissioned research on the potential role of mediation in our regulatory proceedings.
-This work will help to inform the approach that the HPC takes towards mediation, as well as adding to the evidence base of professional regulation.
+This work will help to inform the approach that the HPC takes towards mediation, as well as adding to the evidence base of professional health regulation.

-This report details the way in which our fitness to practise panels have dealt with the cases brought before them as well as information about the number and types of cases and the outcome of those cases.
+This report details the way in which our fitness to practise panels have dealt with the cases brought before them and it includes information about the number and types of cases and the outcome of those cases.

 We have seen a slight decrease in the number of concerns raised with us this year compared to 2009-10.
-We received more cases from members of the public this year than any other group.
+We also received more cases from members of the public this year than any other complainant group.
 Concerns from members of the public now make up 34 per cent of the total number of concerns raised, a three per cent increase from 2009-10.
 We will continue to look at mechanisms to ensure that our processes are clear and accessible for all those with a need to interact with them.

 Five hundred and thirty three cases were considered by panels of the Investigating Committee in 2010-11, an increase of six per cent from 2009-10.
-This differs from the number of cases received as not all cases received in a financial year are considered by a panel in that same year.
+This differs from the number of cases received since not all cases received in a financial year are considered by a panel in that same year.
 Of those cases considered, a decision was made in 512 cases.
 The case to answer rate for cases considered by panels of the Investigating Committee is now 57 per cent, a decrease of one per cent from last year.
-Taking into account the cases closed before consideration by a panel of the Investigating Committee, 60 per cent of cases are closed without referral to a final hearing.
+When also taking into account the cases closed before consideration by a panel of the Investigating Committee, 60 per cent of cases are closed without referral to a final hearing.

-In September 2010 we reviewed and updated our Investigating Committee process to allow for panels to issue learning points to registrants.
+In September 2010 we reviewed and updated our Investigating Committee process to allow for panels to issue learning points.
 Where appropriate, panels considering cases at Investigating Committee stage are now including learning points in their decisions where they find there is no case to answer.
 This only applies in cases where there is a realistic prospect of proving the facts and the statutory ground of an allegation but where there is no realistic prospect of establishing fitness to practise impairment at a final hearing.
 This ensures that where appropriate, matters are brought to the attention of the registrant concerned, allowing them to address the issue without a need for referral to a full fitness to practise hearing.

-We are pleased that the report by the Council for Healthcare Regulatory Excellence (CHRE) on the initial stages of health professional regulatory bodies' initial decisions concluded that 'the HPC has a well-managed system of casework with no evidence of unacceptable risks to patients or to the maintenance of public confidence.'
+We are pleased to be able to report that the report by the Council for Healthcare Regulatory Excellence (CHRE) on the initial stages of health professional regulatory bodies' initial decisions concluded that 'the HPC has a well-managed system of casework with no evidence of unacceptable risks to patients or to the maintenance of public confidence.'

-We concluded 315 cases at final hearing in 2010-11.
-This is an increase of 19 per cent from 2009-10.
-The length of time for cases to conclude at final hearing has reduced to a mean and median of 15 and 14 months respectively.
+We concluded 314 cases at final hearing in 2010-11.
+This is an increase of 18 per cent from 2009-10.
+The length of time for cases to conclude at final hearing has reduced to a mean and median average of 15 and 14 months.
 We will continue to take steps to ensure that cases are managed in a timely fashion.

-It is of course important to continue to highlight the low number of cases proportionate to the overall number of registrants on the HPC Register.
-Our case load involves only 0.35 per cent of HPC registrants.
+It is of course important to recognise that our case load only involves less than 0.5 per cent of HPC registrants.